News and blog

 So, in the case of failure, an engineer does have a full trace of OT data collected and available via SCADA software.
 But still, they have very limited access to system logs and SCADA software logs, some of which may be the only source of information about the problem for the whole OT process.
 That inconvenience could be a reasonable trade-off for a small single utility, but when it comes to a power grid with thousands of utilities operating in a highly coordinated fashion, it becomes exceedingly insecure and risky.

 There is still a problem with collecting these logs.
 Substations are built with unique, complex, and heterogeneous infrastructure compiled from many hardware and software components, each with a different approach to logging.
 For instance, useful SCADA software logs could be stored in plain text files with a custom format, in database structures, or inside operating systems (like Windows event logs).
-PLC/RTUs can also provide audit events via Syslog or an FTP-like interface.
+PLCs/RTUs can also provide audit events via syslog or an FTP-like interface.
+To better understand your options when building a syslog-based pipeline on Unix and Linux, see our comparison of rsyslog vs syslog-ng.

 What is necessary is a unified log collection solution that automates log collection and captures all required data from disparate sources, centralizes information, and allows security teams to quickly perform root-cause analysis during troubleshooting, recover faster, and predict failures ahead of time.